Similarity-based Label Inference Attack against Training and Inference of Split Learning: Label Inference in Split Learning

-\textbf{5) Validation and Motivation of Clustering Attack.} Based on the cosine and Euclidean similarity measurements, the gradients of activations and smashed data are clustered according to their labels.
-The grouping features can be exploited for efficient label inference attack in practical split learning.
-To validate the analysis results, we collect the gradients of activations and smashed data from the MINIST~\cite{Yann98} and CIFAR-10~\cite{Krizhevsky09} datasets, and visualize the results in Fig.~\ref{fig:samples-clustering}.
+\textbf{5) Visual Validation.} Based on the cosine and Euclidean similarity measurements, the gradients of activations and smashed data are clustered according to their labels.
+The grouping features can be exploited for efficient label inference attacks in split learning.
+To validate the analysis results, we collect the gradients of activations and smashed data from CIFAR-10~\cite{Krizhevsky09} and visualize the results in Fig.~\ref{fig:samples-clustering}.

-We normalize the collected gradients, reduce the vector of each data sample into three dimensions via principal component analysis~(PCA)\footnote{The dimension reduction via PCA is necessary for visualization but might influence the features of collected data.
-We do not conduct the PCA reduction in the clustering label inference attack by default and evaluate its performance in the experiments.}, and plot the 3D diagrams in Fig.~\ref{fig:samples-clustering}.
+We normalize the collected gradients, reduce the vector of each data sample into three dimensions via principal component analysis~(PCA), and plot the 3D diagrams in Fig.~\ref{fig:samples-clustering}.
 The normalization is not executed for plotting the smashed data.
 Fig.~\ref{fig:samples-clustering} validates that both the gradients of activations and the smashed data exhibit the grouping features.
-Another important observation is that, with the cut layer moving to the raw data (as in practical split learning), the plotted data points are increasingly spread across the space.
-In this case, the direct comparison or analysis of the data samples may not be applicable.
-Nevertheless, the clustering features via the collection of data points can still be efficient for reconstructing the private labels.
-This also serves as the motivation of designing the clustering label inference attack for practical split learning.